CodingItWrong/howtojsonapi.com/rails.md

 This file contains a *migration*, a class that tells Rails how to make a change to a database.
 This file will `create_table :restaurants`, which is just what it sounds like.
 The `do` keyword introduces a block passed to the `create_table` method.
 It receives a parameter `t`, representing a table. `t.string` creates a new string column, and `t.timestamps` creates `created_at` and `updated_at` columns that Rails will manage for us automatically.
 Rails will also create a primary key on the table; we don’t need to specify anything for it to do so.

-The `restaurants` table hasn’t actually been set up yet; the migration file just records *how* to set it up.
+The `restaurants` table hasn’t actually been created yet; the migration file just records *how* to create it.
 You can run it on your computer, when a coworker pulls it down she can run it on hers, and you can run it on the production server as well.
 Run the migration now with this command:

 ```bash
 $ rails db:migrate